-Is He sovereign over the big things in your life, like the coronavirus?
-Is He sovereign over the petty, little, mundane things of your life?
-Is He sovereign when you lose or misplace something?
+Is He sovereign over little things?
+Is He sovereign over the petty, little, mundane things of your life, like when you lose or misplace something?
 Could God possibly be involved in that?

 God is even is sovereign when people reject Him.
 He is sovereign even when people do not get what is best for them.
 He is sovereign even when people get second-best.

 The Tale of Two Saul’s

 1. Both were Jews

 In fact, both were from the same tribe.
 Saul was from the Tribe of Benjamin (I Samuel 9:1-2, 21) and so was Paul (Romans 11:1; Philippians 3:5).